bradylii/bradylii/README.md

 Welcome to my GitHub page 😎!
 Here, you’ll find a variety of fun projects — from VR/AR applications (personal, research, and club) to hackathons, full-stack study abroad projects, and class projects I've worked on since high school.

-I’d love to chat!
-Email: li.bra@northeastern.edu (cool email, right? *libra*)

 Can you tell I like (`parentheses`)?
 If we work together, you might see this in the Jira and PR comments I do; I like documenting my work.
-And... you'll see a few of these emojis: 🫡 🫠
+And... you'll see a few of these emojis too: 🫡 🫠

+I’d love to chat!
+Email: li.bra@northeastern.edu (cool email, right? *libra*, no, not cause of astrology)

 <!--
 **bradylii/bradylii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.